bhushan017/CarND-Advanced-Lane-Lines/writeup_template.md

 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

     The code I have submitted works smoothly on the project_video.mp4 video.
 But not the challenge and harder challenge videos.
 I have to tune the values for the perspective transform.
 The line tracker is very basic and need some improvement to track the curves more smoothly.
-My current pipeline is likey to fail if the are shape curve on the road.
+My current pipeline is likey to fail if there are sharp curve on the road.